rwth-i6/returnn/docs/dataset_reference/index.rst

     - ``random:<seed>``: Shuffle the data with the seed given
     - ``sorted``: Sort by length (only if available), beginning with shortest sequences
     - ``sorted_reverse``: Sort by length, beginning with longest sequences
-    - ``laplace:<n_buckets>``: Create n randomly filled buckets, in which sequences are laplacian sorted by length (one bucket means going from shortest to longest and back with 1/n of the data).
-    - ``laplace:.<n_sequences>``: use n sequences for each laplacian sorted bucket instead of a fixed number of buckets.
+    - ``laplace:<n_buckets>``: Shuffle the data and sort by length within each of n bins, each second bin is sorted in reverse.
+    - ``laplace:.<n_sequences>``: As above, but the number of bins is chosen such that each bin contains roughly n sequences.
+    - ``laplace:<n_buckets>:<seed>``: A seed can be provided for both laplace versions, separated by an additional colon.

 Note that not all sequence order modes are available for all datasets, and some datasets may provide additional modes.
+For details on the different sequence orderings, have a look at :func:`Dataset.Dataset.get_seq_order_for_epoch`.
 Also check the sequence ordering possibilities with the :ref:`MetaDataset <meta_dataset>`.